 - Patient, disciplined approach pursues strong long term returns and above-average yield

 - Dividend focus has kept volatility low and dividend yield high.
-The Fund has paid a dividend every quarter since inception.

 - Socially responsible tradition of trying to avoid the stocks of companies whose primary business is alcohol or tobacco

 - Portfolio Manager John Carey, an industry veteran for over 30 years has managed the fund since its inception in 1990

 - *The performance data quoted represents past performance.
 Keep in mind that dividends are not guaranteed.

 The Fund seeks current income and long-term capital growth primarily through income-producing equity securities of U.S. companies.
 It invests primarily in stocks of companies that have a strong history of paying dividends, and uses fundamental research to identify those that are undervalued but possess solid assets, market leadership and management ownership.

 "We are long-term investors in dividend-paying stocks.
 We look for well-established companies with exemplary dividend growth over the past three, five, and ten years and managements committed to continuing dividend payments, selecting securities currently selling at significant discounts to their intrinsic value and holding these issues until their value is fully reflected in the marketplace."

 A WORD ABOUT RISK

 At times, the Fund's investments may represent industries or industry sectors that are interrelated or have common risks, making it more susceptible to any economic, political, or regulatory developments or other risks affecting those industries and sectors.